mclsoftwaredev/mlsp/README.md

 Login: https://ibb.co/wgjdMX6
 \
 \
-Now to answer the questions from the word doc:

 ## Answer the following questions:

-### What did you think of the project?
-  I like doing this a lot more than the standard interview because I get to actually demonstrate a fully functional enterprise microservice.

-### What didn’t you like about the project?
-  It is rather encompassing on ones time for a non-work project.
-Of course, I probably put a lot more time in to it than what was expected.

 ### How would you change the project or approach?
   I like that I can use this as an open reference in the future and continue to flush it out.
 I'll probably add things like better error handling, Mockito unit tests, etc.